-Matthew Jensen is a research associate for economic policy studies.
+Matthew Jensen is the Managing Director of AEI's Open-Source Policy Center.
 He maintains an active research agenda focused on public finance and taxation, and he coordinates the ongoing development of AEI’s International Tax Database.
 Jensen has written for The Wall Street Journal, US News, and Tax Notes, among others, and he frequently appears on radio and television.
 Before joining AEI, he worked for a hedge fund in Minneapolis.

 It is time for the American government to agree on corporate tax cuts.
 Seeing as the Japanese government has successfully been able to drive down their tax rates, there is no reason that the US cannot.
 Even though there has been agreement that corporate tax rates need to be cut, there has yet to be any action.
 It is time for a new approach.